 Data is disseminated through the Radicle Network via a process called gossip.
 That is, participants in the Radicle Network share and spread data they are "interested" in by keeping redundant copies locally and sharing deltas with peers.
 In the Radicle Network, data is replicated across connected code repositories according to a “social graph” of contributors and maintainers, enabling source code and changesets to be disseminated according to use and value: the more peers who are interested in a certain project, the more available this project is made to the Radicle Network.

-It’s important to understand that any information you publish onto the Radicle Network is public by design.
+It's important to understand that any information you publish onto the Radicle Network is public by design.
 Because of the way gossip works, once you contribute to code on or share a repository with the Radicle Network, any information that is held in git (potentially your name, email, or public key) will be exposed.
 It is not possible to remove, revoke or rectify this information from the Radicle Network.
 This is because the Radicle Network is a decentralized (public) peer-to-peer network (not operated by us) which stores data committed to it around the world.
 Your use of a client and interaction with Radicle Network will lead you to interact with other Radicle Network participants; you should note that other participants on the Radicle Network may be able to determine certain things about you through your use of the Radicle Network.
 Similarly, your use of or interaction with the Funding Functions (as defined in the Disclaimer) in the Radicle Network could lead other Radicle Network participants to determine certain things about you through your use of the Funding Functions.
 Radicle Foundation does neither collect this data from you nor process it in any way.

 When you subscribe to the Radicle newsletter, the Foundation collects personal data via its newsletter service provider MailChimp.
 This data may include:

 This data is collected and processed for the purpose of subscribing you to and sending you Radicle's newsletter (via radicle.xyz) with updates on the project's development as well as ensuring the security and reliability of the newsletter service.